 The first two years focus on self-exploration, script analysis, dance, movement, voice production and diction, singing, characterization and discovery of personal working methods.
 Acting majors are required to take a year of dance, and may take more.
 They are also able to take voice lessons.
 During the junior and senior years, the emphasis is on development in styles from Shakespeare to film along with continued refinement of a skilled system of action.

-The senior year is highlighted by a nine-week internship with a professional casting director in New York City or Los Angeles.
+The senior year is highlighted by a ten-week internship with a professional casting director in New York City.
 Students function as readers for professional auditions, meet agents, directors and producers, and begin the process of networking with people in the profession.
-Acting majors may also audition to participate in the Senior Showcase, produced in New York City and Los Angeles for agents and casting directors in April.
+Acting majors are also eligible to participate in the Senior Showcase, produced in New York City for agents and casting directors in March.